River Medway: River crossings

-Until recently the lowest public crossing of the Medway was at Rochester, where there has been a bridge since Roman times.
+Until 1996, with the building of the Medway Tunnel, the lowest public crossing of the Medway was at Rochester, where there has been a bridge since Roman times.
 In the 14th century the Wardens and Commonalty of Rochester Bridge were instituted by Sir John de Cobham to pay for the rebuilding and upkeep of the bridge.
 Until 1963 the nearest crossing to Rochester Bridge was the 14th-century bridge at Aylesford, 12 mi upstream.
 Since then the following additional crossings have come into use: